hybridly/hybridly/README.md

   <br />
   A solution to develop server-driven, client-rendered applications.
   <br />
-  Sleightful is an <a href="https://inertiajs.com">Inertia.js</a> fork which sole purpose is to try to push the developer experience to the maximum.
+  Monolikit is an <a href="https://inertiajs.com">Inertia.js</a> fork which sole purpose is to try to push the developer experience to the maximum.
   <br />
   <b>Use at your own risk</b>.
   <br />